-The aim of the scholarships is to help talented students who need aids to achieve their desired future.
+The aim of The grants is to help talented students who need aids to achieve their desired future.

 The University of Cambridge is a collegiate public research university in Cambridge, Cambridge is the second-oldest university in the English-speaking world and the world’s fourth-oldest surviving university.

-- Study Subject: Scholarship is awarded in the fields of Arts, Humanities or Social Sciences.
+- Study Subject: award is awarded in the fields of Arts, Humanities or Social Sciences.

 - University tuition fee